-- 4. Click Add to set the Wireless Off Time, and click Save to save the settings. - 5.
-Repeat steps 3 and 4 to set another entry.
+4. Click Add to set the Wireless Off Time, and click Save to save the settings.

+5. Repeat steps 3 and 4 to set another entry.

 - 1. Make sure that the time of the router is correct before using this function.
 For details, refer to Set System Time. - 2.
-If you just set time for one wireless band, the other wireless band is still always on, so set time for both of the two bands to schedule your whole wireless network. - 3.
-The wireless LED (2.4GHz, 5GHz) will turn off if the corresponding wireless network is disabled. - 4.
 The wireless network will be automatically turned on after the time period you set.

-14. 3.
+13. 3.
 4. View Wireless Information